fikunmi-ap/solana-improvement-documents/restrict-tfm-bidspace.md

 ## Detailed Design

-At the core of this proposal is an cache that maps accounts to the recommended priority fee (calculation discussed below).
+At the core of this proposal is a cache that maps accounts to the recommended priority fee (calculation discussed below).
 The fee is described as a recommendation because rather than enforcing that transactions pay (at least) this fee to be included in a block ala EIP-1559 the fee is supposed to guide users on how much to bid.

 While simpler, functionally, the recommended fee is the same as the base fee in EIP-1559 in that (given that fee markets are deterministic), it is a good reference point for users vying for inclusion.

 The defining benefit of this design from a TFM point of view is that because this fee is not enforced in protocol, it is much more responsive to the market than EIP-1559.
 It also allows blocks to be maximally packed at all times (undesired in EIP-1559) by including transactions that don't bid as high as the recommendation.

-Additionally, the fact that the fees are recommendations and not protocol-enforced means validator nodes don't need to maintain this cache or even  be aware of it; only RPC nodes which are traditionally responsible for responding to these types of requests.
+Additionally, the fact that the fees are recommendations and not protocol-enforced means validator nodes don't need to maintain this cache or even  be aware of it; only RPC nodes that are traditionally responsible for responding to these types of requests.

 ### The cache